faciledictu/frontend-dev-memo/docs/nextjs/page-router/rendering-strategies.md

 - SSG and SSR: Both are SEO-friendly as they pre-render content, which is beneficial for search engine indexing.
-- CSR: May not be ideal for SEO since content is loaded dynamically and may not be indexed properly by search engines.
+- CSR: Not be ideal for SEO since content is loaded dynamically and may not be indexed properly by search engines.

 ### User Experience